aiman-al-masoud/deixiscript/README.md

 - tell()/instantiateConcept() are currently serializing 'thing' as partial information in "has" without "as".
 Is this a problem?

+- possible problem with where in tell()'s existquant and multiple legal values on same attribute.
+Latest wins out.

+- most used derivation clauses (annotations) get their own LLangAst.
+Less of a problem with shorter and better and less annotations.

 ## Problems

-- possible problem with where in instantiateConcept() and multiple legal values on same attribute.

 - tell() should also affect the deictic dict, currently it doesn't.